troystribling/BlueCap/README.md

 ### <a name="gatt_rawarraycharacteristicprofile">RawArrayCharacteristicProfile</a>

-A RawArrayCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing RawArrayDeserializable.
-It can be used to instantiate both Characteristics and Mutable Characteristics.
+A RawArrayCharacteristicProfile object encapsulates configuration and String conversions for a characteristic implementing [RawArrayDeserializable](#serde_rawarraydeserializable).
+It can be used to instantiate both Characteristic and MutableCharacteristic objects.

 ```swift
 struct ArrayData : RawArrayDeserializable, CharacteristicConfigurable, StringDeserializable {